k-farruh/k-farruh.github.io/_posts/2024-03-20-GenAI-Model.md

   - category2
 ---

-# GenAI Model Optimization: Guide to Fine-Tuning and Quantization
 Artificial Intelligence has transcended from a buzzword to a vital tool in business and personal applications.
 As the AI field grows, so…